The Tomlinson Book Prize

 Global War, Global Catastrophe: Neutrals, Belligerents and the Transformation of the First World War

-By Maartje Abbenhui and Ismee Tames
+By Maartje Abbenhuis and Ismee Tames

 Bloomsbury Collections